wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 Serial Console doc is `SerialCommands.md`<br>

 ### TODO
-Please see Github Issues for an up-to date list
+Please see Github Issues for an up-to date list<br>

+### Reporting Problems or Providing Feedback
+Please report any issues using github Issues and they should typically be responded to within 24 hours<br>

+### Feature Requests or Pull Requests
+For feature requests or ideas please create an Issue<br>
+If contributing then please fork and create a appropriately named branch in your own repo<br>
+Submit a Pull Request and will be merged if it tests out fine<br>

 ### Precompiled Firmware
 Two precompiled builds exist - One for SPI Ethernet and one for Native RMII Ethernet<br>